idealtitude/targemmivkhar/README.md

 ## Presentation

-This is an extension for Firefox that add an option in the contextual menu and open Google Translate with the selected text... to translate it.
+This is an extension for Firefox that adds an option in the contextual menu and open Google Translate with the selected text... to translate it.

-I made it because I was fed up to select and copy texts I want to translate, then open another tab and go to Google Translate, then paste the text, sleect the languages...
+I made it because I was fed up to select and copy texts I want to translate, then open another tab and go to Google Translate, then paste the text, select the languages...

 So I made this extension.